Blood (In This Moment album): Critical reception

 Chad Bowar from About.com wrote, "In This Moment is a polarizing band, and although there are a couple of marginal tracks, their fans will be pleased with Blood, which delivers all the elements they have come to expect along with some new twists.
 The band's accessible side will also continue to attract more radio play and attention from hard rock aficionados."

 Ryan Reed from The Phoenix stated, "Blood sounds like R-rated Evanescence—a waste of such devilish talents.
 Elsewhere, In This Moment are up to some weird, wild, wonderful stuff."

 Commercial performance

-Blood debuted at number 15 on the Billboard 200, selling around 20,000 copies in its first week.
+Blood debuted at number 15 on the Billboard 200, selling approximately 20,000 copies in its first week.
 This marked the band's highest-peaking album until the release of Black Widow in November 2014.
 As of February 12, 2014, the album had sold over 227,000 copies.
 On May 10, 2017, it was certified Gold by the Recording Industry Association of America (RIAA).